jwhittaker/chzbot/notes/rpi_setup.md

 **Windows** will need a terminal program which supports ssh, such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 **Mac & Linux** should have ssh already available from the terminal.
 If not, install it.
-Or it is time to get a better Linux distro, such as (Mint)[https://linuxmint.com/download.php]. `sudo apt-get install ssh`
+Hopefully not, but here: `sudo apt-get install ssh`

 #### Linux and Mac Terminal